workfloworchestrator/example-orchestrator/README.md

 - IPv4 and IPv6 prefix for node loopback addresses
 - IPv4 and IPv6 prefix for core link addressing

-The task Bootstrap Netbox takes care of initializing Netbox with a default set of this information.
-For convenience, a task Wipe Netbox is added as well, that will remove all object from Netbox again, including the ones that are created by the different workflows.
-Task can be found in the orchestrator GUI under **Tasks-\>New Task**.
+The task Netbox Bootstrap takes care of initializing Netbox with a default set of this information.
+For convenience, a task Netbox Wipe is added as well, that will remove all object from Netbox again, including the ones that are created by the different workflows.
+Tasks can be found in the orchestrator UI in the `New tasks` pulldown on the `tasks` page.

-### Node
+#### Node

 The Node create workflow will read all configured, sites and device roles, manufactures types, and allowe the user to choose appropriate